Online Master of Science in Construction Management and Technology

 Total credit hours: 30

-Offered through the Del E. Webb School of Construction, this Master of Science in Construction Management and Technology online degree program is tailored to build upon the competencies developed from your previous degree program(s) and industry experience, preparing you for upper level leadership roles in the fields of construction and facilities management.
+Offered through the Del E. Webb School of Construction, this Master of Science in construction management and technology online degree program is tailored to build upon the competencies developed from your previous degree program(s) and industry experience.
+It will prepare you for upper level leadership roles in the fields of construction and facilities management.

 Prerequisites for the construction management and technology degree include proficiency in precalculus math, physics, strength of materials, estimating, scheduling, contracts and computer applications in construction.

 This online construction management degree features areas of study in construction management, technology and facility management.
 The construction management and technology emphasis will help you achieve upper level management positions in various sectors of the construction industry through improved competency in project, program, and organization management.
 The facility management emphasis supports your career goals related to the maintenance, operation, renovation or decommissioning of existing facilities.